redhat-performance/jetlag/docs/deploy-bm-ibmcloud.md

 Set `base_dns_name` to the expected base dns name, for example `base_dns_name: performance-scale.cloud`

+Set `smcipmitool_url` to the location of the Supermicro SMCIPMITool binary.
+Since you must accept a EULA in order to download, it is suggested to download the file and place it onto a local http server, that is accessible to your laptop or deployment machine.
+You can then always reference that URL.
+Alternatively, you can download it to the `ansible/` directory of your jetlag repo clone and rename the file to `smcipmitool.tar.gz`.
+You can find the file [here](https://www.supermicro.com/SwDownload/SwSelect_Free.aspx?cat=IPMI).

 ### OCP node vars

 For the OCP nodes it might be necessary to adjust what interfaces are for the private bond (`bond0`) and what the `private_network_prefix` is.
 Check your hardware's subnet to determine the prefix.
 In the event the hardware does not match the defaults, you may need to boot the generated discovery image and observe the console to see what interfaces a machine has when RHCOS is booted.